Skip to content

 AI Architecture

 This page describes the technical architecture of the AI Assistant (REQ-031).
-The implementation follows the adapter pattern from REQ-011 and integrates into the existing 5-layer architecture.
+The implementation uses Retrieval-Augmented Generation (RAG) to ground responses in plant-specific knowledge, follows the adapter pattern from REQ-011, and integrates into the existing 5-layer architecture.

 System Architecture